Somali writing systems: Arabic script

 Before the arrival of the Italians and British, Somalis and religious fraternities either wrote in Arabic or used an ad hoc transliteration of Somali into Arabic script referred to as Wadaad's writing.
-It contains 32 letters, 10 of which are vowels.
-The remaining 22 are consonants.
+It contains 32 letters; 10 of them are vowels, the remainder are consonants.

-According to Bogumil Andrezewski, this usage was limited to Somali clerics and their associates, as sheikhs preferred to write in the liturgical Arabic language.
+According to Bogumił Andrezewski, this usage was limited to Somali clerics and their associates, as sheikhs preferred to write in the liturgical Arabic language.
 Various such historical manuscripts in Somali nonetheless exist, which mainly consist of Islamic poems (qasidas), recitations and chants.
 Among these texts are the Somali poems by Sheikh Uways and Sheikh Ismaaciil Faarah.
 The rest of the existing historical literature in Somali principally consists of translations of documents from Arabic.

 Osmanya script

-The Osmanya alphabet, also known as Far Soomaali ("Somali writing"), is a writing script created to transcribe the Somali language.
-It was invented between 1920 and 1922 by Osman Yusuf Kenadid of the Majeerteen Darod clan, the nephew of Sultan Yusuf Ali Kenadid of the Sultanate of Hobyo (Obbia).
-A phonetically sophisticated alphabet, Kenadid devised the script at the start of the national campaign to settle on a standard orthography for Somali.
+The Osmanya script, also known as Far Soomaali ("Somali writing"), is a writing script created to transcribe the Somali language.
+A phonetically sophisticated alphabet, it was invented between 1920 and 1922 by Cismaan Yuusuf Keenadiid who hails from the Osman Mohamoud clan of the larger Majeerteen.
+Cismaan devised the script at the start of the national campaign to settle on a standard orthography for Somali.

 Borama script

-The Borama alphabet (Gadabuursi script) was devised around 1933 by Abdurahman Sheikh Nuur of the Gadabuursi clan.
+The Borama or Gadabuursi script was devised around 1933 by Abdurahman Sheikh Nuur of the Gadabuursi clan.
 Though not as widely known as Osmanya, it produced a notable body of literature.
 A quite accurate phonetic writing system, the Borama script was principally used by Nuur and his circle of associates in his native city of Borama.

 Kaddare script

-The Kaddare alphabet was invented in 1952 by Hussein Sheikh Ahmed Kaddare of the Abgaal Hawiye clan.
-A phonetically robust writing system, the technical commissions that appraised the script concurred that it was a very accurate orthography for transcribing Somali.
+The Kaddare script was invented in 1952 by Hussein Sheikh Ahmed Kaddare of the Abgaal Hawiye clan.
+The technical commissions that appraised the script concurred that it was a very accurate orthography for transcribing Somali.
 Several of Kaddare's letters are similar to those in the Osmanya alphabet, while others bear a resemblance to Brahmi.